sfxcode/sapphire-javafx/docs/src/main/paradox/detail/window_controller.md

 ## ModalWindowController

-Modal Window is basically a special Instance of an AdditionalWindowController.
+Modal Window is basically a special Instance of a SFXAdditionalWindowController.
 It can be used for custom dialogs, preferences panes and so on.
 You only have to overwrite modality like in the sample code below: